Our work in Wales

 Premature deaths from chronic liver disease in Wales have more than doubled in the last 20 years.
 While there have been improvements in mortality from most other chronic disorders, such as stroke, heart disease, and many cancers, the number of deaths from liver disease has increased by more than 400% in people aged under 65.

-The British Liver Trust has been funded until December 2019 to raise awareness and improve liver health in Wales.
-This is part of the Welsh Government’s ‘Together for Health: Liver Disease Delivery plan 2015 – 2020’, which aims to improve activity and health outcomes across six key areas:
+For two years, the British Liver Trust's work in Wales has focussed on supporting the delivery of the Welsh Government’s ‘Together for Health: Liver Disease Delivery plan 2015 – 2020’, which aims to improve activity and health outcomes across six key areas:

 - Preventing liver disease and promoting liver health